 What is the Newest Royal Caribbean Ship Available for Booking?

 You can book the newest Royal Caribbean ship, Star of the Seas, for sailings starting in August 2025.
 Future sailings until April 2026 are also available.
-Another new ship, Utopia of the Seas, will start sailing in July.
-Bookings for Utopia of the Seas are open until April 2025
+Another new ship, Royal Caribbean Utopia of the Seas, has started sailing in July.
+Bookings for Utopia of the Seas are open until April 2025.